 Mount Rainier Institute has a long history of serving home school families.
-This fall 2021, Mount Rainier Institute is scheduling FielSCOPES Home school days.
-These are specific days reserved for home-school audiences.
-See dates and program options below.
+This fall 2021, Mount Rainier Institute is scheduling FielSCOPES Homeschool days.

 FieldSCOPES programs are designed to provide students with a hands-on education experience in a safe outdoor classroom.
 FieldSCOPES includes options for home school students ages 8-18 (grades 3-12).